danielmellado/openshift_sdn_devel_docs/doc/source/ovn_kubernetes/README_MANUAL.md

-w to use Open Virtual Networking with Kubernetes

 This document describes how to use Open Virtual Networking with Kubernetes 1.8.0 or later.
 This document assumes that you have installed Open vSwitch by following [INSTALL.rst] or by using the distribution packages